VII. Key Issues: Regulation & Reform >> C. Health Reform >> Affordable Care Act (ACA) >> ACA and Households (last updated 2.16.17)

 - Eligibility for ACA Coverage.
 The statutory language in the Affordable Care Act says that only “lawful residents” are eligible for subsidized coverage through the Exchanges.

 - Impact of Obama Executive Order.
-The president’s immigration executive order, which would defer deportations for up to five million undocumented immigrants.
+The president’s immigration executive order, would defer deportations for up to five million undocumented immigrants.

 - None of 5 Million Will Become ACA Eligible.
 According to NY Times (11.19.14), “none of the five million immigrants over all who will be given new legal protections will get government subsidies for health care under the Affordable Care Act.”
 In responding to a suit blocking the order, “the government’s petition specifically notes that the immigration action does not ‘confer any form of legal status in this country.‘”